Dotsian/CF-Migrator/README.md

 ## Transferring to Ballsdex

-Once your file is generated, you need to move it inside of your bot's folder.
+Once your file is generated, you need to move it inside of your Ballsdex bot's folder.
 You should also migrate your configuration file over to the Ballsdex yaml format and move your images from `/static/uploads` to `/admin_panel/media`.

 ## Importing data to Ballsdex